Day by Day (T-ara song): Background and release

 "Day by Day" was the product of Kim Tae-Hyun, by Cho Young-soo and Ahn Young-min, who have all previously worked with T-ara on songs such as "Cry Cry" and "You Drive Me Crazy".
-Before its official release, a choreography video in which "Day by Day" can be heard was leaked to YouTube in late May 2012.
+Before its official release, a choreography video in which "Day by Day" can be heard was leaked to YouTube in late May 2012, which led to threatened legal action by Core Contents Media.
 The song is a ballad with a flute beat, with lyrics about a girl pleadingly begging a boy to take her with him.
-The choreography was made by John Temorning who choreographed Beyoncé's "Single Lady".
+The song was choreographed by Jonte' Moaning, who was known for his work with American singer Beyoncé.

 On 30 July 2012, Kim Kwang-Soo, Core Contents Media's representative, issued a statement that Ryu Hwa-young would unconditionally terminate her contract and quit T-ara.
 This incident and the previous rumors of incompatibility between the group's members caused pressure from the public and led to ending the promotion schedule of "Day by Day" early, and therefore the Inkigayo performance (aired on 29 July) marked the end of the promotion period.
 Hwa-Young didn't perform on stage for that performance due to an alleged foot injury.
 Since Hwa-Young's withdrawal was sudden, members Hyo-Min and Eun-Jung who cover of her rap parts, had to read lyrics from staff's sign on stage.